henryaj/buildgrid/CONTRIBUTING.rst

 activity of the BuildGrid project.
 In doing so we are trying to achieve the following goals:

-- Full transparency of the current work in progress items.
+- Full transparency of the current work in progress items
-- Provide a view of all current and planned activity which is relatively easy for the viewer to digest.
+- Provide a view of all current and planned activity which is relatively easy for the viewer to digest
-- Ensure that we keep it simple and easy to contribute to the project.
+- Ensure that we keep it simple and easy to contribute to the project

 Explanation of how the project is currenlty using some GitLab features:

-- `Milestones`_: we have seen them used in the same way as `Epics`_ in other projects and are trying not to do that here.
-Instead we are going to use milestones to denote development cycles (ie, two week 'sprints').
-See the `BuildGrid milestones`_.
 - `Labels`_: allow us to filter tickets (ie, 'issues' in gitlab terminology) in useful ways.
-They add complexity and effort as they grow in number, so the general approach is to have the minimum possible but ensure we use them consistently.
+They add complexity and effort as they grow in number, so the general approach is to ensure the ones we have are actually used and are applied consistently.
 See the `BuildGrid labels`_.
 - `Boards`_: allow us to visualise and manage issues and labels in a simple way.
   Issues start life in the ``Backlog`` column by default, and we move them into ``ToDo`` when we aim to complete them in the current development cycle.